Luis Velásquez (footballer)

-Luis David Velázquez Jiménez (born 29 December 1984) is a Mexican former footballer, who last played as a defender for Altamira in the Primera División de Mexico Liga de Ascenso, the third and last level of professional football (soccer) in Mexico.
+Luis David Velázquez Jiménez (born 29 December 1984) is a Mexican former footballer who played as a defender.

-Velázquez began his career in 2004 at Pioneros de Ciudad Obregon (Pioneers of Obregon City).
+Velázquez began his career in 2004 at Pioneros de Ciudad Obregón.
 That same year, he signed with Dorados de Sinaloa.
 After Dorados relegated to Primera División A, he went to Club León.
-After playing there for many seasons, Luis David returned to Primera División Atlante F.C.
+After playing there for many seasons, Velázquez returned to Primera División with Atlante F.C.